aleclee1005/AIAvatar/AzureAIAvatarEN-build.md

 ---

-## 1. What are the six platforms that power a “Listen–Think–Speak–Perform” AI Avatar?
+## 1. What are the five platforms that power a “Listen–Think–Speak–Perform” AI Avatar?

 This project is centered on the **TEN platform**, integrating six key systems to create **Vendy**, a luxury car AI sales avatar with full conversational capability.
 Vendy can: